 Just like legends of yore and fables of Aesop, infertility is a mysterious subject seasoned with myths and misbeliefs.
 There are all sorts of stories out there that one believes to be true.
 But in reality, many alleged truths about infertility aren't what they claim.

 In this manual, we expose 8 myths that have been embraced in popular culture.

 Traditionally, there has been an accepted understanding that infertility is always pointed at the female partner.
 But that's far from the truth.
 Only 35% of infertility cases are attributed to the woman, while 35% of cases are attributed to the man and 20% of cases are caused by unexplained factors.

-Regular periods are a good thing, but they don’t always indicate optimal fertility.
-The ovarian reserve declines as a woman grows older, and eggs begin to exhibit a lower likelihood of leading to a healthy pregnancy.
-If you are older than 30 and have difficulty conceiving, seek a consultation to evaluate your FSH, AMH and estradiol levels.
+Regular periods are a good thing, but they don't always indicate optimal fertility.
+The ovarian reserve declines as a woman grow older, and eggs begin to exhibit a lower likelihood of leading to a healthy pregnancy.
+If you are older than 30 and have difficulty conceiving, seek consultation to evaluate your FSH, AMH and estradiol levels.
 Testing can reveal important details about your fertility profile and potential.